SystemsApproach/ops/preface.rst

 version of that fundamental problem, which has become all the more interesting as we move up the stack, from managing *devices* to managing *services*.
-The fact that this topic is both timely and rooted in the fundamental principles of computing are among the reasons it is worth studying.
+The fact that this topic is both timely and rooted in the foundations of computing are among the reasons it is worth studying.

 Guided Tour of Open Source